 Afghan officials say Pakistani rockets kill 9, wound 50

-Pakistan fired a barrage of rockets across its southwestern border killing nine people and wounding 50 in an Afghan border town, Afghan officials said Friday.
-The exchange of fire that led to casualties in the town of Spinboldak was instigated by Afghan border guards, Pakistan security officials said.
+Pakistan fired a barrage of rockets across its southwestern border, killing nine people and wounding 50 in an Afghan frontier town, Afghan officials said Friday.
+Pakistan said Afghan border guards fired first and blamed them for the previous night's exchange.

-It was the latest cross-border exchange between the two countries.
-Earlier this month, Pakistan fired rockets into Afghanistan's northeastern Kunar province killing three people.
-Cross-border exchanges have increased since Pakistan began raising a fence along its 2,500-kilometer (1,500-mile) border with Afghanistan known as the Durand Line.
-Pakistan considers the colonial-era division created in 1893 as an international border, while Afghanistan flatly rejects it.
+The shooting that led to the casualties in the town of Spinboldak was the latest cross-border exchange between the two countries.
+Earlier this month, Pakistan fired rockets into Afghanistan's northeastern Kunar province, killing three people.

-Pakistan began building the fence in 2017 and since then the two sides have routinely exchanged fire.
-Pakistan says it needs the fence to block militants from crossing.
-Both Pakistan and Afghanistan accuse the other of harboring their enemies.
+The deadly exchanges have increased since Pakistan in 2017 began raising a fence along its 2,500-kilometer (1,500-mile) border with Afghanistan known as the Durand Line.
+Pakistan considers the colonial-era division created in 1893 as an international border, while Afghanistan has never recognized the boundary.

-Pakistan has been widely accused by Kabul and the US of providing safe haven to Taliban insurgents, while Islamabad says insurgents have found a sanctuary in Afghanistan's southern Kandahar.
-Those include the Baluchistan Liberation Army, who attacked the Stock Exchange building in southern Karachi on June 29.
+Both Pakistan and Afghanistan accuse the other of harboring its enemies, saying militant groups stage attacks in one country, then cross the porous border and seek sanctuary on the other side.
+Islamabad says it needs the fence to block militants from crossing.
+Pakistan has been widely accused by Kabul and the United States of providing safe haven to the Taliban, an accusation that Islamabad denies.
+For its part, Islamabad says Pakistani insurgents — such as the Baluchistan Liberation Army, which in June attacked the stock exchange building in the southern port city of Karachi — are hiding in Afghanistan's southern Kandahar province.

-Pakistan also says anti-government Tehreek-e-Taliban Pakistan (TTP) insurgents are hiding in Afghanistan.
-A UN report earlier this month said up to 6,500 Pakistani militants, most of them belonging to the TTP, are hiding in Afghanistan, with links to the Islamic State affiliate there and a threat to both Pakistan and Afghanistan.
+Islamabad also claims the Pakistani Taliban — known as Tehreek-e-Taliban Pakistan, or TTP, a separate group from the Afghan Taliban — are hiding in Afghanistan.
+A U.N. report earlier this month said up to 6,500 Pakistani militants, most of them belonging to the TTP, are hiding in Afghanistan, with links to the Islamic State group, which is based in Afghanistan's eastern Nangarhar province and is a threat to both Pakistan and Afghanistan.

-On Friday, an Afghan Defense Ministry statement said rockets fired by Pakistan pummeled Spinboldak late Thursday.
-The statement said Afghan security forces retaliated.
-Yet two Pakistani security officials, who spoke on condition of anonymity because they were not authorized to speak to the media, said Friday the Afghan security forces initiated the attack.
+The Afghan Defense Ministry said rockets fired by Pakistan pummelled Spinboldak late on Thursday, inflicting the casualties and drawing retaliatory fire from Afghan security forces.
+Pakistan's foreign ministry said Friday that Afghan forces opened "unprovoked fire on innocent civilians" and also Pakistani troops at the border posts.
+It said Pakistani troops responded and "acted only in self-defense."
+The situation was later defused through military and diplomatic channels, Pakistan said.

-They said the cross-border exchange took place hours after Pakistani troops had been deployed to Chaman in southwestern Baluchistan province on the Pakistan side of the border, opposite Spinboldak.
-The troops were deployed to contain hundreds of demonstrators who had gathered Thursday at the Chaman border crossing to protest its continued closure because of the coronavirus pandemic and subsequent lockdown.
+Earlier on Thursday, Pakistani troops had been deployed to the Chaman border crossing, opposite Spinboldak, to contain hundreds of ethnic Pashtun demonstrators protesting the closure of the border because of the coronavirus pandemic.
+Three protesters were killed when troops opened fire after the rally deteriorated.
+Many Pashtuns living in Pakistan work in Afghanistan as daily laborers, crossing the border for work and returning home at night.
+Since the closing of the Chaman crossing, they have not been able to go there to work.
+The border has since reopened for trade only.

 ALSO READ